lanceruss/Copygram/README.md

 ## Development

-This app was the product of 3 weeks of work between Tyler Italiano, Paul Lefebvre, and Lance Russ during a Mobile Makers Academy cohort.
-Mobile Makers Academy was an 8-week advanced software engineering intensive which covers Objective C, Swift, and several of Apple’s fundamental frameworks to develop over 30 small apps.
+The app was a one week project between Tyler Italiano, Paul Lefebvre, and Lance Russ during a Mobile Makers Academy cohort.
+Mobile Makers Academy was an 8-week advanced software engineering intensive which covered Objective C, Swift, and several of Apple’s fundamental frameworks for developing over 30 small apps.